scenerystack/community/docs/learn/tutorials/accessible-interaction.md

 ## Making the Slider Accessible

+Scenery creates a [Parallel DOM](../scenery-accessibility.md#the-parallel-dom), which is a parallel representation of the scene graph that can be used to provide information to screen readers.

-While the slider will show up to screen readers (as a `<input type="range">`), it won't be very useful without additional information.
+As shown above the last code example, while the slider will show up to screen readers (as a `<input type="range">`), it won't be very useful without additional information.

 UI components in SceneryStack support the `accessibleName` and `accessibleHelpText` fields, which can be used to provide additional information to screen readers.
 We'll add these to the `AccelerationSlider`: